IBM-Cloud/docs/services/mobileaccess/facebook-auth-ios.md

 copyright:
   years: 2015, 2016
-lastupdated: "2016-10-02"
+lastupdated: "2016-11-03"

 ---
 {:shortdesc: .shortdesc}

 # Enabling Facebook authentication for your iOS apps (Objective-C SDK)
 {: #facebook-auth-ios}

-To use Facebook as identity provider in your {{site.data.keyword.amafull}} iOS applications, add and configure the iOS Platform for your Facebook application.
+To use Facebook as an identity provider in your {{site.data.keyword.amafull}} iOS applications, add and configure the iOS Platform for your Facebook application.

 {:shortdesc}